Inverse problems with diffusion models: MAP estimation via mode-seeking loss: Experimental setup, implementation details, Qualitative visualizations, and more

-In these experiments, we considered image restoration inverse problems with severe enough degradations to make it more challenging.
+For our experiments in Table~\ref{tab:exp1}, we considered image restoration inverse problems with severe enough degradations to make it more challenging.
 However, we do not resort to extreme degradations, as the corresponding measurements typically do not provide strong guidance for recovering the ground truth image, since extreme degradations make the posterior highly multimodal to an extent that the restored image is perceptually dissimilar to the ground truth image, which makes it challenging to assess the performance using the usual LPIPS/FID metrics.
 Our experiments included half-mask inpainting, $4\times$ super-resolution, and uniform deblurring with a $16\times 16$ kernel.
 We utilize the SVD-based super-resolution and uniform deblurring operators from~\citet{ddrm} to ensure that the preconditioner can be computed efficiently.
 For uniform deblurring, we observed that the degradations are not severe enough, as the pseudoinverse solution already gives an almost perfect reconstruction.
 To make it more challenging, we zero out the singular values below a high enough threshold (0.2) as opposed to the default threshold (0.03) used in~\citet{ddrm}.

-For DDRM, $\Pi$GDM, MAPGA, VML-MAP, and $\text{VML-MAP}_{pre}$, we use the EDM noise schedule from~\citet{edm}, with $\sigma_{min}=0.002$, $\sigma_{max}=140$, and $\rho=7$.
+For DDRM, $\Pi$GDM, MAPGA, VML-MAP, and $\text{VML-MAP}_{pre}$, we use the EDM~\cite{edm} noise schedule discretization with $\sigma_{min}=0.002$, $\sigma_{max}=140$, and EDM's $\rho=7$.
+For VML-MAP, and $\text{VML-MAP}_{pre}$, we set our prior weight schedule $\rho(\cdot)$ to a constant, i.e., $\rho(t) = 1\ \ \forall\ \ t > 0$.
 Note that MAPGA requires a consistency model by default, so throughout this paper, we use the variant MAPGA(D) from~\citet{mapga}, which replaces the consistency model with a single-step denoiser approximation.
-We use the EDM schedule for DDRM and $\Pi$GDM as it performs the best compared to the default schedules used in their original repositories.
+Note that we use the EDM schedule also for DDRM and $\Pi$GDM, as it performed the best.
 For DAPS, we use the default DAPS-1K and DAPS-4K configurations mentioned in the original paper, and observed that the default hyperparameters used in the paper for box inpainting, super-resolution, and Gaussian deblurring also perform the best for our half-mask inpainting, super-resolution, and uniform deblurring tasks.